rohskopf/modecode/lammps/README.md

 constants or "spatial mode coupling constants".

 ## `compute mode/heatflux`
 Calculates Hardy's heat flux in mode coordinates, with generalized velocities as the inputs.
+Use like so:

+    compute modeHeatflux all mode/heatflux ${nthermo} ${nsteps} ${modeheatflux_setting}

+where output files are:
+- `qtot.dat` - total harmonic heat flux as a function of time.
+- `qnm.dat` - time averaged <Qnm> for all mode pairs.

+This evalues the expression (Knm)(xn)(vm)

+## `compute mode/heatflux2`
+Same as compute mode/heatflux, except calculates the heat transfer between two regions of space.
+Use like so:

+    compute modeHeatflux all mode/heatflux2 ${nthermo} ${nsteps} ${modeheatflux_setting}

+This evaluates the expression (Knm)(xm)(vn) *Note that the xm and vn are switched between here and compute mode/heatflux, this is something in my derivations for QAB.*

 ## `fix wp`
 Creates a longitudinal wave-packet at finite temperature.